intel/stacks/dlrs/dlrs.rst

 the best experience on Intel® Architecture.
 This stack reduces complexity common with deep learning software components, provides flexibility for customized solutions, and enables you to quickly prototype and deploy Deep Learning workloads.
-Use this guide to run benchmarking workloads on your solution using the Clear Linux OS version of the Deep Learning Reference Stack.
+To provide flexibility DLRS is available in multiple versions, including various container OS options.

-The latest release of the Deep Learning Reference Stack for Clear Linux OS (`DLRS V6.0`_ ) supports the following features:
+The latest release of the Deep Learning Reference Stack (`DLRS V7.0`_ ) supports the following features:

-* TensorFlow* 1.15 and TensorFlow* 2.2.0(rc1), an end-to-end open source platform for machine learning (ML).
+* TensorFlow* 1.15.3 and TensorFlow* 2.4.0(2b8c0b1), end-to-end open source platforms for machine learning (ML).
+* TensorFlow Serving 2.3.0, Deep Learning model serving solution for TensorFlow models.
-* PyTorch* 1.4, an open source machine learning framework that accelerates the path from research prototyping to production deployment.
+* PyTorch* 1.7(458ce5d), an open source machine learning framework that accelerates the path from research prototyping to production deployment.
 * PyTorch Lightning* which is a lightweight wrapper for PyTorch designed to help researchers set up all the boilerplate state-of-the-art training.
-* Transformers* which is a state-of-the-art Natural Language Processing (NLP) library for TensorFlow 2.0 and PyTorch
+* Transformers* which is a state-of-the-art Natural Language Processing (NLP) library for TensorFlow 2.4 and PyTorch
-* Flair*, a PyTorch NLP framework
+* Flair*, a library for state-of-the-art Natural Language Processing using PyTorch
-* OpenVINO™ model server version 2020.1, delivering improved neural network performance on Intel processors, helping unlock cost-effective, real-time vision applications.
+* OpenVINO™ model server version 2020.4, delivering improved neural network performance on Intel processors, helping unlock cost-effective, real-time vision applications.
+* Horovod 0.20.0, a framework for optimized distributed Deep Learning training for TensorFlow and Pytorch.
+* oneAPI Deep Neural Network Library (OneDNN) 1.5.1 () accelerated backends for TensorFlow, PyTorch and OpenVINO
-* Intel Deep Learning Boost (DL Boost) with AVX-512 Vector Neural Network Instruction (Intel® AVX-512 VNNI), designed to accelerate deep neural network-based algorithms.
+* Intel DL Boost with Vector Neural Network Instruction (VNNI)  and Intel AVX-512_BF16 designed to accelerate deep neural network-based algorithms.
 * Deep Learning Compilers (TVM* 0.6), an end-to-end compiler stack.
+* Seldon Core (1.2) and KFServing (0.4) integration examples with DLRS for deep learning model serving on a Kubernetes cluster.

 .. important::

    To take advantage of the Intel® AVX-512 and VNNI functionality (including the `oneDNN`_ releases)  with the Deep Learning Reference Stack, you must use the following hardware:

    * Intel® AVX-512 images require an Intel® Xeon® Scalable Platform
    * VNNI requires a 2nd generation Intel® Xeon® Scalable Platform